r-devel/r-dev-web/WindowsBuilds/R-devel/howto.md

 These symptoms will be seen again when one accidentally links an incompatible library built for MSVCRT.
 To fix this, one needs to instead build against libraries built for UCRT.
-While libraries built for UCRT may become available for download, it is not a good idea downloading them during package installation and see [CRAN Repository Policy](https://cran.r-project.org/web/packages/policies.html) for restrictions on CRAN.
+While libraries built for UCRT may be available for download, it is not a good idea downloading them during package installation and see [CRAN Repository Policy](https://cran.r-project.org/web/packages/policies.html) for restrictions on CRAN.
+This section of the text and the old packages are still available to help package authors to move away from downloading pre-built static libraries.

 For transparency, source packages should contain source (not executable code).
 Using pre-compiled libraries may lead to that after few years the